‘Suits’ Star Meghan Markle And Prince Harry’s Christmas Wedding Not Confirmed

 The report quoted a friend as telling Royal Watch that some of them “really” thought that he would propose to Meghan Markle by the end of the year.

 Another report speculated that Prince Harry and Meghan Markle would get engaged this summer.
-Life & Style, on the other hand, reported that the British royal was extremely impressed by the “romantic setting” of the Caribbeans wedding, adding that he wanted his wedding to have a similar feel, according to Gossip Cop.
+Life & Style, on the other hand, reported that the British royal was extremely impressed by the “romantic setting” of the Caribbean wedding, adding that he wanted his wedding to have a similar feel, according to Gossip Cop.

 As Meghan Markle had always dreamed of a beach wedding, she did not need much convincing, the report said.
 It also reported when the couple would like to get married — just before Christmas.